Honoring Loss: 13 Ways to Remember a Loved One Who Has Died

 Whenever I hear Amazing Grace I know my father is near.
 And, even though music makes me feel very sad at times, it also brings back memories of all those I’ve loved and lost to death.
 If your loved one had a favorite song, listen to it whenever you want to feel closer to them.

 Songs are a warm reminder of who we once knew and loved.
 It also gives us a sense of connection even though that person is no longer in the same world as us.

 12. Assign Special Moments to Them

 When my toddler nephew discovered our huge green bullfrog sculpture in our garden he was initially scared of it.
 I took his hand and slowly we approached this “fearsome” creature.
-My nephew plucked up courage and laid his little hand on the frog and from that day onwards he would always greet that sculpture.
+My nephew plucked up the courage and laid his little hand on the frog and from that day onwards he would always greet that sculpture.
 That frog is now known as “Campbell’s Frog.”

 Special moments such as these can last a lifetime especially if they’re linked to an object.
 By assigning these moments and objects to your passed loved one, you’ve got something to remember them by.
 And, you’re honoring their loss by remembering the love and joy they gave you in those moments.